PolyU-Edge-Intelligence-Lab/Lab-Website/content/authors/Zijian-He/_index.md

 ---
 # Display name
 # Format: Your_given_name Your_surname
-title: Zijian HE
+title: Zijian He

 # Username
 # Format: this should match the folder name
 authors:
-- Zijian HE
+- Zijian-He

 # Is this the primary user of the site?
 # no need to modify